swis/GoogleAnalyticsBundle/Readme.md

     enable_displayfeatures:     true    # Enables the Google Analytics display features.
 See https://developers.google.com/analytics/devguides/collection/analyticsjs/display-features for details.
     enable_exceptions:          true    # If set, exceptions are tracked via the JavaScript API.
 Please make sure, that you include the twig tag into your exception template to have the event connected to the right URL within GA.
     enable_default_events:      true    # If set, default events are tracked via the JavaScript API, see the [DefaultEventsListener](https://github.com/swis/GoogleAnalyticsBundle/blob/master/Listener/DefaultEventsListener.php)
+    tests:                              # This section is optional and only if you want to make use of the server-side test features.
+        testID1:                        # This name of the following array should be the ID of the test as given by the Google Analytics web site, e.g. Sbz39RY3R5SwOKwKV10OxA.
+            participation:      xx      # The percentage of users that should participate on the test, must be between 0 and 100.
+Required.
+            variants:           x       # The number of variants you want to test.
+The original version should NOT be counted here, that is, for "original vs. variant 1 vs. variant 2" this value should be 2.
+Required.
+        testID2:                        # This name of the following array should be the ID of the test as given by the Google Analytics web site, e.g. Sbz39RY3R5SwOKwKV10OxA.
+            participation:      xx      # The percentage of users that should participate on the test, must be between 0 and 100.
+Required.
+            variants:           x       # The number of variants you want to test.
+The original version should NOT be counted here, that is, for "original vs. variant 1 vs. variant 2" this value should be 2.
+Required.
+        ...
 ```